tejamainhoon14/Vehicle_Detection_P5/writeup_template.md

 ### Sliding Window Search

-#### 1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-I decided to search random window positions at random scales all over the image and came up with this (ok just kidding I didn't actually ;):
+I started with the Udacity class code of sliding window and the output of which is shown below.
+The code cell for this seven and all the required functions are defined in code cell six.
+After different combinations of window size, overlap ratio and different starting and ending y co-ordinates I was able to get some accurate result as shown below:

+![alt text][image5]

-![alt text][image3]
+![alt text][image6]

-#### 2. Show some examples of test images to demonstrate how your pipeline is working.
-What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
-Here are some example images:
+Ultimately I used second mwthod suggested from the Udacity class with different scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+There are multiple duplicate frames detected for the same car, so in order to get rid of duplicate frames, as well as any possibility of erratic false positive, I created a heatmap and then thresholded that map to identify vehicle positions.
+I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
+Here is an example of pipeline on a test image with final output:

+![alt text][image7]
+![alt text][image8]
-![alt text][image4]
+![alt text][image9]

 ---

 ### Video Implementation